ryan-quigley/ryan-quigley.github.io/_posts/2016-08-30-move-alert.md

 layout: post
 title: Hacking Together Activity Reminders
 ---
 My current role as Data Science Intern requires me to be at a computer for the majority of my waking hours.
 I am definitely not complaining: I love programming and diving into data.
 That being said, I have tendency to get fully absorbed in the projects that I am working on.
 This often results in a time vortex and many sedentary hours, so it is important that I remember to get up and move on a regular basis.

 Since I am a dedicated Fitbit wearer, I looked to the Fitbit app for hourly activity reminders.
 The app allows users to set a range of 5-14 consecutive hours in a day for which Fitbit will track whether or not at least 250 steps were taken.
-Hourly activity reminders are available for the new Fitbit Alta, but not for the older models such as my device: the Charge HR; however, I would not be deterred.
+Hourly activity reminders are available for the new Fitbit Alta, but not for the older models such as my device, the Charge HR; however, I would not be deterred.

 The plan: